shruticodes01/bill-splitter/README.md

 ### What I learned

 Using Context to make the App component lean and to get rid of prop-drilling.
-If the tip button is already selected then genrating results upon user input using the onkeyup function attribute.
+If the tip button is already selected then generating results upon user input using the onkeyup function attribute.

 ### Continued development